Kogal: History

 Mirai Suenaga, a mascot for Japan tourism, is dressed in a kogal summer school uniform.

-Gal fashion later reemerged in the form of the skin-whitening Shiro Gyaru, associated with Popteen.
+Gyaru fashion later reemerged in the form of the skin-whitening Shiro Gyaru, associated with Popteen.
 One such example of this is the Onee Gal, who take their fashion cues from Hollywood.
 Clad in stilettos and jewels, these gals parade the streets of Shibuya.
 The women opting for this style are often gals of previous generations that are returning for this style, which is sexy yet more adult.
 Unlike their younger counterparts, there is less clubbing and more projecting an image of sky-high social status.
 Despite this, the Onee Gals are more serious about their lives than other gal groups, with their age placing them in college or the workforce.
 One of the driving forces behind this is Sifow, a singer and idol that subscribes to the Onee Gal style.

 The Hime gyaru (literally "lady gal", also translated as "princess gal"), also part of the Shiro Gyaru style, first appeared in 2007.
 The girls in this subculture seem to want to live as princesses like out of fairy tales, complete with over-glamorous lifestyles and items.
 They wear princess-like dresses (usually in pink or other pastels), and sport large, curly brown hair, usually in bouffants.
 Popular brands for this subsection of Gal include Liz Lisa and Jesus Diamante.

 The waves of changing female Japanese beauty culture such as the kogal represent a growing diversity in female beauty which contrasts with the focus on docility and cuteness perpetuated previously.
 Kogal and its predecessors visually chronicle the evolution of Japan into a consumer culture, visibly displaying the changing values and norms within Japanese culture as consumerism necessitates the displacement of the identity to surface features.